vbychkovsky/shared/README.md

 shared
 ======

-Democratic photo sharing service: everyone should be able to run their own service if they want to! :-)
+A democratic photo sharing service: everyone should be able to run their own service if they want to! :-)

 License
 -------